denten-books/plain-text/0-chapter.md

 [@trueswell_approaches_2005].
 Austin's *How to Do Things with Words,* is perhaps the paradigmatic formulation of the idea that words don't just mean things, but that they enact change in the world.

+## Technological Determinism

+Against technological determinism.
+Space for play and interpretation.
+Signal Kittler.

+"Algorithms are inherently fascistic, because they give the comforting illusion of an alterity to human affairs," Stephen Marche wrote in his widely discussed piece for the *Los Angeles Review of Books*.
+"Algorithms have replaced laws of human nature, the vital distinction being that nobody can read them," he concludes [@marche_literature_2012].
+But although a number of prominent voices (that include Stephen Hawkins, Catherine Hayles, and Elon Musk) have independently echoed Marche's metaphysical concern about algorithmic alterity, his insistence on the elision of the subject does not strictly hold true in the practice of writing and reading algorithms.
+Writing and reading of algorithms entails forms of literacy complementary to what Marche must mean by "handmade insight."
+The question becomes not one of alterity (as codes and codices are always extraneous to the individual), but one of legibility.
+An algorithmic regime redraws the boundaries delineating human agency, influence, and prestige, transferring power towards a privileged class of readers and writers capable of comprehending and further emending this otherwise obscure form of regimental textuality.
+It is vital, then, that our notions of human literacy include the ability to read, write, and escape the machinations of automated discourse.
+We should read code towards these aims: not to fetishize algorithms, but to strip them of their mystical significance.

+We are accustomed to thinking of modern computing as a pinnacle of calculating, computational devices.
+That is the story the reader gets in Marche's essay, in Kittler's media history, and in David Golumbia's provocative *Cultural Logic of Computation.* The cultural logic of computation inevitably leads to a bleak vision of what Johanna Drucker calls "mathesis," the triumph of deterministic quantification over indeterminate, anti-positivist forces of the humanities.
+The historical links between computation and the military industrial complex cannot be denied.
+But the links are contingent rather than necessary connections.
+EXPAND THIS MORE ON HOW THIS PROJECT ANSWERS DETERMINISM.
+In moving towards a notion of critical computing, we are able to draw on a multiplicity of historical practices that suggest an alternative mode of engagement with the computational environment, one in which literature has plenty to say.

+To see as literary IS to see the human.

 ## Works Cited